bodong1987/UnrealEngine.GlobalEvents/ReadMe.md

 }

 ```
-Most registered message callbacks support de-registration as they are, which can reduce the cost of understanding.
-You also don’t need to save FDelegateHandle for de-registration.
+Most registered message callbacks support un-registration as they are, which can reduce the cost of understanding.
+You also don’t need to save FDelegateHandle for un-registration.
 Of course, the only exception is when using a Lambda expression as a callback.
-At this time, you can only record the FDelegateHandle and actively unregister it when it is no longer needed, such as:
+At this time, you can only record the FDelegateHandle and unregister it when it is no longer needed, such as:
 ```C++
     // register by common interface
     //     auto lambda = [](__TestParams) {